dominictarr/bench-lru/README.md

 I wrote `hashlru` after my seeing the other results from this benchmark, it's important to point out that it does not use the classic LRU algorithm, but has the important properties of the LRU (bounded memory use and O(1) time complexity)

+Splitting the benchmark into multiple processes helps minimize JIT state pollution (gc, turbofan opt/deopt, etc.), and we see a much clearer picture of performance per library.

 ## Future work